Alloy Artifacts |

 In 1893 the company acquired the Acme line of monkey wrenches from the Capitol Manufacturing Company of Chicago.

-Fig. 1 shows an ad for Capitol Mfg.
-Acme wrenches, as published in page 127 of the March 5, 1891 issue of The Iron Age.
+Fig. 1 shows an ad for Capitol Manufacturing Acme wrenches, as published in page 117 of the January 1, 1891 issue of The Iron Age.

 The illustration shows the distinctive twisted handle of the Acme wrench.